Celebrate the brave women of the United States Naval Academy this International Women's Day!

 Some of the USNA female graduates have found their way into politics.
 Elaine Luria ('97) was the first woman in the nuclear power program and served at sea on six ships as a nuclear-trained Surface Warfare Officer.
 She continues to serve the 2nd District of Virginia as a Congresswoman.
-Congresswoman Mikie Sherrill (D-NJ) (’94) was a Navy helicopter pilot and an Asst.
-U.S. Attorney for the District of New Jersey before she found her way into politics.
+Congresswoman Mikie Sherrill (D-NJ) (' 94) was a Navy helicopter pilot and an Asst.
+U.S. Attorney for the District of New Jersey before she entered politics.
 Amy McGrath ('97) was the 2018 Democratic nominee for Kentucky's 6th congressional district.
 She's also a former Marine fighter pilot.

-As the saying goes 'The sky's the limit!', but not for these astronauts.
-Wendy Lawrence (‘80) was the first female grad to fly into space and even visited the Russian Space Station Mir.
-Kayla Barron (‘10) has not only been to space but she has also surfed the depths as a submarine warfare officer.
-Kay Hire (‘81) flew aboard two Space Shuttle missions.
-Sunita Williams (’87) held the record of cumulative spacewalking time by a female astronaut until 2017.
-Nicole Mann (’99) is a test pilot and astronaut who currently works for NASA where she is training for the crew flight test of Boeing’s Starliner spacecraft.
+As the saying goes, 'The sky's the limit!' but not for these astronauts.
+Wendy Lawrence ('80) was the first female grad to fly into space and even visited the Russian Space Station, Mir.
+Kayla Barron ('10) has not only been to space but has also surfed the depths as a submarine warfare officer.
+Kay Hire ('81) flew aboard two Space Shuttle missions.
+Sunita Williams (' 87) held the record of the cumulative spacewalking time by a female astronaut until 2017.
+Nicole Mann (' 99) is a test pilot and astronaut who currently works for NASA, where she is training for the crew flight test of Boeing's Starliner spacecraft.

 Sunita Williams (Photo courtesy of NASA)